xians-su/1min-relay/README.md

 - `--name 1min-relay-container` is optional, but it makes it easier to stop or remove the container later.
 - `-e`: Specifies environment variables.
 - `SUBSET_OF_ONE_MIN_PERMITTED_MODELS`: Specifies a subset of 1min.ai models to expose.
 Default: mistral-nemo,gpt-4o,deepseek-chat.
 - `PERMIT_MODELS_FROM_SUBSET_ONLY`: Restricts model usage to the specified subset.
 Set to True to enforce this restriction or False to allow all models supported by 1min.ai.
-Default: True.
+Default: False.

 4. Verify It’s Running